Morrison Glace Bay High School: Major expansions

 In August 1964 a gymnasium was built on the site of the old outdoor ice rink.

 In 1976 a new annex was completed which linked the high school on one side of McLean Street with the gymnasium on the other.
 The street now bisected by the new annex became a dead end on one side with the part now surrounded by the school becoming a pedestrian courtyard.
 In addition to joining the school and the gym, the new annex relieved overcrowding by providing additional classrooms, two science labs, a larger library, a typing lab and a music room.
 The former Glace Bay High School building which had been used for junior high classes since Morrison was founded in 1947 was demolished and the site used for parking.

 Years of operation

 Morrison Glace Bay High School operated continuously from 1947 until 1989 when the new Glace Bay High School opened.
 After this date Morrison High operated as a Junior High school and was renamed Morrison Junior High.
 It closed in 2010, with the construction of Ocean View Education Centre.

+On July 10, 2025, the majority of the building was burned down.